Emergence: Definitions

 The philosopher G. H. Lewes coined the term "emergent" in 1875, distinguishing it from the merely "resultant":

 Every resultant is either a sum or a difference of the co-operant forces; their sum, when their directions are the same – their difference, when their directions are contrary.
 Further, every resultant is clearly traceable in its components, because these are homogeneous and commensurable.
 It is otherwise with emergents, when, instead of adding measurable motion to measurable motion, or things of one kind to other individuals of their kind, there is a co-operation of things of unlike kinds.
 The emergent is unlike its components insofar as these are incommensurable, and it cannot be reduced to their sum or their difference.

-In 1999 economist Jeffrey Goldstein provided a current definition of emergence in the journal Emergence.
-Goldstein initially defined emergence as: "the arising of novel and coherent structures, patterns and properties during the process of self-organization in complex systems".

-In 2002 systems scientist Peter Corning described the qualities of Goldstein's definition in more detail:

-The common characteristics are: (1) radical novelty (features not previously observed in systems); (2) coherence or correlation (meaning integrated wholes that maintain themselves over some period of time); (3) A global or macro "level" (i.e. there is some property of "wholeness"); (4) it is the product of a dynamical process (it evolves); and (5) it is "ostensive" (it can be perceived).

-Corning suggests a narrower definition, requiring that the components be unlike in kind (following Lewes), and that they involve division of labor between these components.
-He also says that living systems (comparably to the game of chess), while emergent, cannot be reduced to underlying laws of emergence: